Gabriel-Gravin/Gabbb/_posts/2023-09-5-GitHub_Week3_Plan.md

 # Tuesday

 - Create week plan
-- Figure out how to create my github.io page and get it running.
+- Figure out how to deploy my github.io page and get it running.

 # Wednesday

-- Put a calculator into my website.
+- Put a calculator into my website by copying the code into a .md file.

 # Thursday